mshiltonj/resource-routing/README.md

 If the controller does not exist, the routes will not be created.

-If a specific expected method on the controller do not exist, the relevant route will not get created.
+If a specific expected attribute on the controller do not exist or is not a function, the relevant route will not get created.

+The functions should be defined as normal express request handlers:

+    function(req, res) {};

 # nested resources
 Nested resources are supported.
 By passing more than the minimum number of paramaters, the extra